-The VAST estimates with Gamma error are very similar to the designed-based estimates, while the VAST models with Lognormal error are higher, with greater inter-annual variability (Figures 8 and 9).
+The VAST estimates with Gamma error are very similar to the designed-based estimates, while the VAST models with Lognormal error are higher, with greater inter-annual variability (Figures 10 and 11).
 The unweighted mean biomass across all years in the WCGBT Survey was 12,143 mt for the design-based estimate and 12,184 mt for the VAST estimate with Gamma error.
 This difference of less than 1% suggests that interpretation of catchability of the index is not significantly influenced by the use of VAST for standardization, at least for the Gamma error that was chosen.

-Spatial patterns in the standardized survey density estimates show Big Skate widely distributed along the coast, with higher densities in the central and more northerly areas and closer to shore (Figures 11 and 12).
-Examination of spatial patterns of the residuals for the encounter probability and catch rate for each of the indices (shown only for the WCGBT Survey in Figures 13 and 14) showed no obvious pattern of misfit to spatial patterns in the observed data
+Spatial patterns in the standardized survey density estimates show Big Skate widely distributed along the coast, with higher densities in the central and more northerly areas and closer to shore (Figures 13 and 14).
+Examination of spatial patterns of the residuals for the encounter probability and catch rate for each of the indices (Figures 15 through 18) showed no obvious pattern of misfit to spatial patterns in the observed data.